jpillora/node-torrent-cloud/README.md

 **Backend** A Node.js app using Express, WebSockets, and many other modules.
 The server entry point is `server.js` and the modules are inside `lib/`, they're documented in the comments though questions are welcome via Issues.
 Currently there are only Mega and AWS storage backends, though contributions are wanted.
 To get started, take a look at [`lib/backends/_template.js`](https://github.com/jpillora/torrent-cloud/blob/master/lib/backends/_template.js) for the required interface.

 **Frontend** An Angular app with related all files in `static/`.
-The HTTP API is for performing actions, it will return an error or an empty OK.
-The entire state is sent, on change, via WebSockets.
-So, you start a torrent with HTTP, then updates are streamed down with WebSockets.
+The HTTP API is for initiating all actions (e.g. start/stop torrent), and will return an error or an empty OK.
+The entire app state is sent, on change, via WebSockets.

 ## Help!